josipovich/rain-drops/README.md

 ![Rain Drops](https://i.imgur.com/qyA07K2.png)

-Results are split in two groups: **current** and **forecast**, where current descibes, well, current weather measured in the last 30-60 minutes, and forecast - which is more similar to some kind of calendar preview, but with weather info.
+Results are split in two groups: **current** and **forecast**, where current descibes, well, current weather measured in the last 30-60 minutes, and forecast - which is more similar to some kind of calendar, but with weather info.

 For each day there are 8 potential forecasts (or less, depending what time is in your current day).
-In total weather API fetches 40 forecasts so it's split on 5 or 6 days depending on the time of the day.
+In total weather API fetches 40 forecasts and it splits them on 5 or 6 days depending on the time of the day that the request is sent.

 ### Setup